Exmark Z Turf Equipment Backyard Life

 Where to Get a High Tunnel

 The Arms got their tunnel through a grant program with the Natural Resources Conservation Resources (NRCS).
 They applied for a grant for cost-share assistance to build a high tunnel.
 Daniel also explains that the NRCS offers assistance on other things on your farm like high fencing and water wells.
-He notes that there are a lot of programs out there to help small farms get started.
+And, he notes that there are many programs out there to help small farms get started.

 High Tunnel Specs

 The Arms’ high tunnel—also called a hoop house—was built by Leon Sloan, and it measures 24-feet wide by 48-feet long.
 It features a center ridge vent in the middle and the back end opens to allow for airflow through the tunnel.
-In Oklahoma, it can get up to 100-plus degrees during the day.
-So, this means everything inside the tunnel garden would pretty much get torched if there wasn’t a way for heat to escape.
+However, in Oklahoma, it can get up to 100-plus degrees during the day.
+So, this means that without a way for heat to escape, everything inside the tunnel garden will pretty much get torched.

 High Tunnel vs. Greenhouse

 A greenhouse is outfitted with fans, heaters and the like.
-Whereas a high tunnel—or hoop house—is designed for season extension.
+Whereas a high tunnel—or hoop house—is designed to extend the season.
 This means you can plant seeds much earlier and grow later in the season by building raised beds inside it.
 Being able to raise the back of the tunnel up enables much better ventilation to your raised beds.

 A high tunnel is designed for growing season extension.